 Voter Information as a Public Record

 Voter registration information is public record in Florida with a few exceptions.
 Information such as your social security number, driver’s license number, and the source of your voter registration application cannot be released or disclosed to the public under any circumstances.
-Your signature can be viewed, but not copied.
 Other information such as your name, address, phone number, email address, date of birth, party affiliation, and when you voted is public information.

 Your voter registration information may not be publicly disclosed or made available, provided: